andrewbayly/andrewbayly.github.io/_posts/2024-12-16-extending-sub-rosa.md

 Sub Rosa ( described in [this paper](https://arxiv.org/pdf/1512.01402) ) is a system of quasiperiodic rhombic substitution tilings with $2n$-fold rotational symmetry, for any $n$.
-Sub Rosa takes care of the case of even $n$, however it leaves open the case of odd $n$.
-In this post, I describe in outline a method for transforming a Sub Rosa tiling, reducing the rotational symmetry by a factor of $2$, thus yielding a system of quasiperiodic rhombic substitution tilings with $n$-fold rotational symmetry for any $n$.
+Sub Rosa takes care of the case of even symmetry, however it leaves open the case of odd symmetry.
+In this post, I describe a method for transforming a Sub Rosa tiling, reducing the rotational symmetry by a factor of $2$.
+This method only works for odd $n$, So this method and original Sub Rosa dovetail yielding a system of quasiperiodic rhombic substitution tilings with $n$-fold rotational symmetry for any $n$.

-To transform a tiling, we transform the substitution rules.
-Within a Sub Rosa tiling, we may find roses with $2n$-fold rotational symmetry, as well as some roses with $n$-fold rotational symmetry.

 ## Terminology